-- 16. Demand led pressures are increasing on the benefits and homelessness services and additional resources have been allocated to address this.
-Locally the economy is improving, with increases in key income streams like development control and parking.
-The income from both these areas will be greater in 2016/17 than 2015/16. - 17.
+- 16. Demand led pressures have stabilised on the benefits and homelessness services and the additional resources previously allocated appear adequate.
+It is disappointing that none of the £0.5m of CSB growth for the waste contract included in the 2016/17 revised budget has been recovered through changes to the service.
+Key income streams are generally on target, with the exception of development control.
+The income from development control should be greater in 2018/19 as some large developments are currently stalled by the local plan process. - 17.
 The net savings for the budget have arisen from two main areas.
-Firstly, the new leisure management contract is predicted to generate CSB savings in excess of £1m per annum on average over the 20 year life of the contract.
-Payments fluctuate over the first few years of the contract so the MTFS matches this with savings of £250,000 in 2017/18, £300,000 in 2019/20 and £350,000 in 2020/21.
-Secondly, the income from the shopping park which, like the new leisure contract, is spread over the period of the MTFS.
-With the park scheduled to open in summer 2017 income of £490,000 has been included for 2017/18 followed by further amounts of £1.45m in 2018/19 and £220,000 in 2019/20.
-A number of other smaller savings have also been identified and together these provide a sound base for the 2017/18 budget.
-However, there is still a need for further savings in 2018/19 and beyond and work is ongoing on a number of ideas to reduce net costs.
+Firstly, the treatment of capital as part of the new leisure management contract has been different to what was anticipated.
+This has had the effect of increasing capital expenditure but has generated greater CSB savings.
+Payments fluctuate over the life of the contract so the MTFS will need to be reviewed and updated accordingly.
+Secondly, the saving from the People Strategy which, like the new leisure contract, is spread over the period of the MTFS.
+With the phases of the restructure expected to take varying times to complete a saving of £437,000 has been included for 2018/19 followed by further amounts of £858,000 in 2019/20 and £200,000 in 2020/21.
+A number of other smaller savings have also been identified and together these provide a sound base for the 2018/19 budget.
+However, there is still a need for further savings in 2020/21 and beyond and action is needed to take forward a new development scheme.